Students of the Dutch bachelor’s programme, see Psychometrie.

-Knowledge of the materials from the Methods and Statistics courses of the first year, with the additional requirement that participants should have completed at least one of these courses successfully (failing which they will not be allowed to register for this course and the examination).
+Knowledge of the material taught in the first-year Methods and Statistics courses.
+Students are required to have passed at least one of these courses (failing which they will not be able to enrol for the course or the examination).

-Knowledge and understanding of the core concepts and principles of classical and modern test theory.
-Understanding of the psychometric aspects of tests and questionnaires, in particular reliability and validity.
-Knowledge of the theory and use of tests in such areas as educational and selection psychology;
+A. Students acquire knowledge and understanding of key aspects and fundamental principles of classical and modern test theory.
+They gain insight into the psychometric aspects of tests and questionnaires, in particular with respect to reliability and validity.
+They acquire knowledge of the theory and use of tests in fields such as educational and recruitment psychology.

-Learning which methods and techniques are required to investigate the psychometric aspects of a test or questionnaire; and
+B. Students learn which methods and techniques are required to investigate the psychometric aspects of a test or questionnaire.

-Acquiring skills in dealing with statistical software for classical and modern test analysis, factor analysis and discriminant analysis.
+C. Students acquire the skills required to use statistical software for classical and modern test analysis, factor analysis and discriminant analysis.

 Mode of instruction

 The Psychometrics course is taught over eight consecutive weeks.
 Each course week comprises a lecture, a computer practical, and a work group session.
 The two-hour lecture is the first component, and it is given at the start of the week.
 In the lecture, a lecturer introduces the week’s material and clarifies its most important topics.
 The material presented in the lectures forms part of the examination material.
 Students are expected to prepare for the lectures by studying the relevant material from the course book.
 The lectures contribute primarily to course objectives A and B.